Understanding Property Liens: A Comprehensive Guide

 Liens, such as tax liens, judgment liens, and mechanics’ liens, usually must be paid off before or at the closing of the property deal.
 So, either the seller has to pay off the lien or make a deal with the people who own the lien so that the buyer can get a clear title.

-When you close on a house in Richmond, it’s important to ensure all liens are paid off.
+When you close on a house in Richmond, it’s vital to ensure all liens are paid off.
 The title must be free of liens or other claims so buyers and lenders can trust it.
 Sellers should work closely with real estate agents and lawyers who know Virginia’s property laws to resolve any debts or disputes related to the property.

 In Richmond, this is how sellers can speed up selling their home and avoid possible legal issues.